ninaadsaxena/embedded-systems-health-monitoring/README.md

 # Embedded Systems Health Monitoring Tool

 ## Description
 This project is an Embedded Systems Health Monitoring Tool that uses AI to detect and diagnose issues in real-time.
-It analyzes system logs, performance metrics, and sensor data to identify anomalies and predict failures.
+It analyzes system logs, performance metrics, and sensor data to identify anomalies and suggest predictive maintenance actions.

 ## Key Features
 - Real-time monitoring and alerting